peachboss/peachpwa/README.md

 # peachpwa

-Peach is an installable porn app for findom & femdom, built by good boys
+Peach is a porn app for findom & femdom, built by good boys (PWA)